 We are very happy to announce that the call for Amsterdam UMC TKI-PPP grants is now open.
-For the first time the TKI grant procedures from AMC and VUmc will be combined (now that VUmc has also been allowed by Health~Holland to evaluate its own projects)!
-This means that the grant amounts available to both our UMCs will be combined, creating a pot of approximately 8 million euros that will be divided over the best PPP-research proposals that we will receive from all of you.
+The grant amounts available to both our UMCs will be combined, creating a pot of approximately 9 million euros that will be divided over the best TKI-research proposals that we will receive from all of you.

 For those of you who are unfamiliar with TKI grants and PPP-proposals, please click here to download the TKI-PPP flyer in which we explain all abbreviations, the details of the grant procedure, how proposals will be evaluated, and where the money comes from.